Skip to content

 The answer is still out on this one, with more questions than answers as of this evening.
 Review the timeline:

 El Paso, located on the U.S.-Mexican border, is a city of 700,000 people, and its airport is an important regional hub.
-Neither the city’s Mayor nor the area’s Congressmen were notified—and they demanded answers.
-As the uproar spread nationwide, the closure order on the airport had been lifted by around 8 AM local time on Wednesday morning.
+Neither the city’s mayor nor the area’s members of Congress were notified.
+The closure order was lifted Wednesday morning, Feb.
+11.

-Transportation Secretary Sean Duffy quickly put out the line on X that the closure was provoked because a Mexican cartel drone was heading towards El Paso.
-Normal flights could now resume, he reassured, after the FAA and the Defense Department had “acted swiftly to address a cartel drone incursion.
+Transportation Secretary Sean Duffy claimed on X that the closure was provoked because a Mexican cartel drone was heading towards El Paso.
+Normal flights could now resume, he said, after the FAA and the Defense Department had “acted swiftly to address a cartel drone incursion.
 The threat has been neutralized and there is no danger to commercial travel in the region.”

 This story has been dismissed by multiple sources.
 Mexican President Claudia Sheinbaum reported the American administration had given her government no information, nor recommended that Mexican air space immediately across the border be closed.